asmaloney/gactar/README.md

 ```
 (env)$ ./gactar -w
-ccm: Using Python 3.9.12 from /path/to/gactar/env/bin/python3
+ccm: Using Python 3.10.4 from /path/to/gactar/env/bin/python3
-pyactr: Using Python 3.9.12 from /path/to/gactar/env/bin/python3
+pyactr: Using Python 3.10.4 from /path/to/gactar/env/bin/python3
-vanilla: Using SBCL 1.2.11 from /path/to/gactar/env/bin/sbcl
+vanilla: Using Version 1.12.1 (v1.12.1) DarwinX8664 from /path/to/gactar/env/ccl/dx86cl64
 Serving gactar on http://localhost:8181
 ```